stolencatkarma/CataclysmLD/README.md

 * Chapter 1 - Immediately after the cataclysm.
 This will be the minimum playable product.
 * Chapter 2 - Vehicles.
 One of the more complex - and enjoyable - systems in C:DDA.
 * Chapter 3 - Bionics and Mutations.
 The main sci-fi elements of the game brought to multiplayer.
-* Chapter 4+ - Continued Expansion.
-Maps, graphics, and content on for as long as there are people willing to work on it.
+* Chapter 4+ - Continued expansion, maps, and content.

 ----